ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/03-glossary.md

 the extreme value (the max value in a max-heap or min value in a min-heap) and update the heap, takes $O(\log(n))$ time in the [worst case]{.term}.
-However, if given all of the values in an unordered array, the values can be re-arranged to form a heap in only $O(n)$ time.
+However, if given all of the values in an unsorted array, the values can be re-arranged to form a heap in only $O(n)$ time.
 Due to its space and time efficiency, the heap is a popular choice for implementing a [priority queue]{.term}.